 Who is this home for?

 Young adults between the ages of 18 and 30.
-It’s being designed for friends of Dry Bones!
+It’s been designed for friends of Dry Bones!
 As you know, our friends are often houseless, may be struggling with substance abuse, have mental and physical health issues, may be unemployed, and often are without supportive family.

 How many people will live in the home?

 10-14 program residents at a time plus additional 4 staff members living on site in the house.

 What does the program look like?

 The transitional housing program has been designed for this specific and unique population.
 The house provides structure, accountability, and promotes reaching individual and communal goals.
 Generally speaking, the program is based on Providence Network’s “live-in community” model.
 The staff live in the house (separate rooms) along with the residents.
 Everyone shares a kitchen, bathrooms, and common areas.
 Meals are shared together.
 The live-in staff act as mentors and care coordinators to residents and include guidance towards self-sufficiency using a goal plan.
 Residents have access to 1:1 and group counseling and support in house.
 Residents conquering addictions participate in recovery groups within the community as well as through outpatient rehabilitation programs.
 Residents follow an employment or education (or combination of both) plan that will fill at least 35 hours per week of “productive” time.
 Residents participate in daily/weekly chores around the house.
 They pay a small amount monthly as a “program fee” to cover a portion of the services they receive including housing rent, food, and all utilities.
 Residents participate in the program for up to 24 months.
 Success is achieved and measured in 30 day increments.
 Ultimately, longterm completion of the program (achieved self-sufficiency goals) will graduate residents into permanent affordable housing.